mikeakohn/naken_asm/docs/adding_simulator.md

 #endif
 ```

-* Including the name of the object file to the source in my_mcu.c to configure script
+* Including the name of the object file to the source in my_mcu.c to
+configure script:
 ```
 SIM_OBJS="${SIM_OBJS} my_mcu.o
 ```

 Compiling
 ------
-Compiling is just the same way as the program is normally compiled, no need for further changes or additions, if the compiler stops for some reason it would be due to not adding the proper header or having a function that wasn't defined in the header file before.
+Compiling is just the same way as the program is normally compiled, no need
+for further changes or additions, if the compiler stops for some reason
+it would be due to not adding the proper header or having a function that
+wasn't defined in the header file before.
 ```
 $ ./configure
 $ make